wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    https://ceh-v11-20220609.s3.amazonaws.com/20220715-LAB-Pentest/pentestlab.yml

    That file was create by Dean and has contents beginning with:

    <pre>AWSTemplateFormatVersion: 2010-09-09
 Description: Penetration Testing Lab Environment V20221102
    </pre>

 1. Click "Next" for the "Specify stack details" page.
-1. For Stack name, type your unique name and today's date, such as <tt>johndoepentestlab231231a</tt>.
+1. For Stack name, type your unique name and today's date, such as

+   <tt>johndoepentestlab231231a</tt>

-   No spaces are allowed in Stack names.
+   No spaces are allowed in Stack names. because they are used in URLs.

 1. Switch back to the tab for the CloudShell to highlight and copy each of the ami-xxxxxx values.